How to Build Marketing Funnels with Email

 - A live 30-minute workout webinar

-Fitness guru Betty Rocker builds a relationship with her subscribers, shows her expertise and demonstrates the value of her services by giving her subscribers a free 30-day exercise program.
+Fitness influencer Kayla Itsines builds a relationship with her subscribers, shows her expertise and demonstrates the value of her services by giving her subscribers a free week of her Bikini Body Guide workout program.

-Once a subscriber graduates from the awareness stage of the marketing funnel, they enter the consideration stage.
-In the consideration stage, a subscriber is willing to consider your company and products.
-They are interested in learning more about you.
+Once a subscriber moves past the awareness stage of the marketing funnel, they enter the consideration stage.
+In the consideration stage, a subscriber is willing to consider purchasing your services or products.
+They are interested in learning more about you and what you can offer them.

-Since you know more about your subscriber in this stage than you did during the awareness stage, you can send them more targeted content that addresses their specific pain points.
-By doing this, you’re demonstrating that you provide the solution to your subscriber’s problems.
+Since you know more about your subscriber in this marketing funnel stage than you did during the awareness stage, you can send them more targeted content that addresses their specific pain points.
+This helps build trust between your subscriber and your brand, because you’re showing them that you understand them.

-Want to know what kind of content to send your subscribers during the consideration stage?
-Let’s imagine that you are an online fitness instructor trying to get more leads to consider purchasing your 90-day workout program.
+So what kind of content should you send your subscribers during the consideration stage?
+Let’s say that you are an online nutrition coach trying to get more leads to consider purchasing your 8-week nutrition course.
 Here are a few examples of content you could include in your emails:

-In this email, Nerd Fitness includes a case study from a customer who saw amazing fitness results by completing the Nerd Fitness Academy.
-The case study is appropriate during the consideration stage, because it relates to subscribers’ interests (fitness) and introduces subscribers to the product (Nerd Fitness Academy) while showing the value of that product.
+In this email, OptimizeMe includes a testimonial from a customer who saw great success after purchasing the masterclass.
+The testimonial is appropriate during the consideration stage, because it relates to subscribers’ interests (nutrition) and introduces subscribers to the product (8-Week Nutrition Essentials Masterclass) while showing the value of that product.

 It has finally arrived: decision time.
-Once your subscriber knows the value of your product and you have educated them on the product itself through the use of case studies, webinars, blog posts and other educational content, they are ready to decide whether or not to purchase.
+Once your subscriber knows the value of your product and you have educated them on the product itself through the use of social proof, webinars, blog posts, and other educational content, they are ready to decide whether or not to purchase.

-At this point in your marketing funnel, you can start talking about why your product and service is better than your competitors’ and why it’s perfect for your prospect.
+Once you’ve reached this marketing funnel stage, you can start talking about why your product and service is better than your competitors’ and why it’s perfect for your prospect.
 Focus on the benefits of your product/service rather than just explaining features.

 Here are a few tactics you can use to convince your subscribers to purchase:

-- Create an autoresponder email series with five emails that each describe a different benefit of your product/service.
+- Create an automated email series that describe a different benefit of your product/service

-- Send subscribers a broadcast email that offers a sale or discount for purchasing within a certain timeframe.
+- Send subscribers an email that offers a sale or discount for purchasing within a certain timeframe

-By offering discounts and deals via email, Out of Print creates a sense of urgency for their subscribers.
-If subscribers are interested in purchasing but hadn’t made the final step yet, this email convinces them that now is the perfect time to take action.
+By offering discounts and deals via email, Freshly creates a sense of urgency for their subscribers.
+If subscribers are interested in purchasing but haven’t yet, this email convinces them that now is the perfect time to take action.

 Once a prospect becomes a customer, you may be tempted to pat yourself on the back and move on to the next prospect.
 However, forgetting about your customers is a bad idea.

-Unless you have a plan for developing customer loyalty, you’ll probably lose many of your customers, wasting a lot of your prior marketing efforts during the earlier stages of your funnel.
+Unless you have a plan for developing customer loyalty, you’ll probably lose many of your customers, wasting a lot of your prior marketing efforts during the earlier marketing funnel stages.

-Repeat customers and longtime customers are too valuable to ignore.
+Remember the Pareto Principle?
+Repeat customers are too valuable to ignore.
 So what kind of email content increases loyalty and retention?

 Let’s say you have an online coffee store.
 You sell subscriptions to your coffee-of-the-month club, and you don’t want your coffee-of-the-month members to lose interest and cancel their subscription.
 Here are a few ideas for valuable content you could include in your emails to increase retention:

-- A monthly 15-minute webinar that describes the coffee-of-the-month and gives coffee brewing best practices.
+- A monthly live stream to YouTube that describes the coffee-of-the-month and gives coffee brewing best practices.

 - A survey that asks customers how happy they are with the coffees they are receiving and what other kinds of coffee they’d like to get.

-- An ebook about the history of coffee.
+- Educational content about the history of coffee.

 - A 20 percent discount to customers that purchase a yearly subscription of your coffee-of-the-month club.